Nikki M. James

-Nikki Michelle James (born June 3, 1981) is an American actress, director and singer.
+Nikki Michelle James is an American actress, director and singer.
 James has performed in the popular stage musicals The Book of Mormon, Les Misérables, and Suffs, earning a Tony Award for Best Featured Actress in a Musical for The Book of Mormon at the 65th Tony Awards.
+She’s best known on screen for her role in the Marvel Cinematic Universe television series Daredevil: Born Again (2025–present) on Disney+.

 Life and career

-Nikki M. James was born to immigrant parents, a Vincentian father and a Haitian mother who settled in New Jersey in pursuit of the American dream.
+Nikki M. James was born to Caribbean immigrant parents, a Vincentian father and a Haitian mother who settled in New Jersey in pursuit of the American dream.
 James grew up in Livingston, New Jersey where she would graduate from Livingston High School.
-As a child, she sang and acted in church and in school performances.
+As a young girl, she sang and acted in church and in school performances.
 She was nominated for a Rising Star Award at Paper Mill Playhouse for her performance as Dolly Levi in Hello, Dolly! in high school.
 She later attended the Tisch School of the Arts at New York University.

-James made her Broadway debut in the ill-fated The Adventures of Tom Sawyer, and starred as Ottilie in the New York City Center Encores! production of House of Flowers.
+James made her Broadway debut in The Adventures of Tom Sawyer, and starred as Ottilie in the New York City Center Encores! production of House of Flowers.
 She played Adela Alba in the Off-Broadway run of Michael John LaChiusa's musical adaptation of Bernarda Alba and appeared in the Broadway cast of All Shook Up.

-James played Dorothy Gale in the revival of The Wiz at La Jolla Playhouse and also starred in Romeo and Juliet and Caesar and Cleopatra at the Stratford Festival with Christopher Plummer.
-For her performance as Nabulungi in The Book of Mormon, she won the 2011 Tony Award for Best Featured Actress in a Musicalat the 65th Tony Awards.
+James played Dorothy Gale in the new revival of The Wiz at La Jolla Playhouse and also starred in Romeo and Juliet and Caesar and Cleopatra at the Stratford Festival with Christopher Plummer.
+For her performance as Nabulungi in The Book of Mormon, she won the 2011 Tony Award for Best Featured Actress in a Musical at the 65th Tony Awards.
 During that run, she took a leave in June 2012 to film a screen version of Lucky Stiff.
 From 2014 to January 2015, she played Éponine Thénardier in the Broadway revival of Les Misérables.

 In July 2017, James starred in the New York City Center Encores! staged concert of The Bubbly Black Girl Sheds Her Chameleon Skin.
 In 2024 she began starring as journalist and civil rights activist Ida B. Wells in the musical Suffs.
 James was nominated for a Tony Award for Best Featured Actress in a Musical for her performance at the 77th Tony Awards.

+On March 6, 2026, she joined the Off-Broadway revival cast of Little Shop of Horrors as Audrey opposite Jordan Fisher and Andy Karl.
+Her final performance will be on July 19, after which Betsy Wolfe will take over the role.

-She also has had many notable film and television roles as an actor, starting on Law & Order, followed by 30 Rock, The Disappearance of Eleanor Rigby, The Good Wife, Severance (TV series) and Daredevil: Born Again.
+She also has had many notable film and television roles as an actor, starting on Law & Order, followed by 30 Rock, The Disappearance of Eleanor Rigby, The Good Wife, Severance and Daredevil: Born Again.